jw8u/mean-variance/README.md

 # Mean-variance analysis project

 Goal is to replicate some results from a paper via simulation and real world data.
+Still in progress.

 ## Authors